Non-stationary Online Learning with Memory and Non-stochastic Control: Online Non-stochastic Control

-Finally, we note that our obtained dynamic policy regret bounds can recover the $\Ot(\sqrt{T})$ static policy regret guarantee for non-stochastic control with known systems~\citep{ICML'19:online-control} as well as the $\Ot(T^{2/3})$ high-probability static policy regret for non-stochastic control with unknown systems~\citep{ALT'20:control-Hazan}. \begin{myCor} For known systems, under the same assumptions of Theorem~\ref{thm:main-result-control}, \SC~ensures that the static policy regret is at most $\sum_{t=1}^{T} c_t(x_t,u_t) - \min_{\pi \in \Pi} \sum_{t=1}^{T} c_t(x_t^{\pi},u_t^{\pi}) \leq \Ot(\sqrt{T})$.
-For unknown systems, under the same assumptions of Corollary~\ref{corollary:unknown-system}, \SC~with system identification ensures an $\Ot(T^{2/3})$ high-probability guarantee.
-In above, the comparator set $\Pi$ can be chosen as either the set of DAC policies or the set of strongly linear controllers. \end{myCor}
+Finally, we note that our obtained dynamic policy regret bound in Theorem~\ref{thm:main-result-control} can recover the $\Ot(\sqrt{T})$ static policy regret for non-stochastic control with known systems~\citep{ICML'19:online-control}, and the result in Theorem~\ref{thm:unknown-system} implies an $\Ot(T^{2/3})$ high-probability static policy regret for non-stochastic control with unknown systems~\citep{ALT'20:control-Hazan}. \begin{myCor} For known systems, under the same assumptions of Theorem~\ref{thm:main-result-control}, it holds that \SC~enjoys a static policy regret at most